PintoGideon/notes/React/GettingStarted.md

    it's children

 2. Bottom-up: Start at the bottom(the leaves of the tree).
 Build Avatar, then name with handle, then the rest of the child components.
 Verify that they work in isolation.
 Once they are all done, assemble them into the Tweet.

+### Updating the Rendered Element

+React elements are immutable.
+Once you create an element you can't change it's children or attributes.
+An element is like a single frame in a movie.
+It represents the UI at a certain point in time.

+Thinking about how the UI should look at any given moment rather than how to change it over time eliminates a whole class of bugs.

 ### Deep Dive